 This is a good illustration of DAA superseding some of our past advanced strategies.
 Annual seasonality was helpful until we found something better.
 Now that we have, we encourage you to use it instead.

-We’ll continue to report on the annual seasonality timing signals, as we know there are readers who use it within their 401(k) accounts where DAA really isn’t an option.
+We’ll continue to report on the annual seasonality timing signals, as we know there are members who use it within their 401(k) accounts where DAA really isn’t an option.
 But hopefully we’ve illustrated why, for most readers, there are better options than annual seasonality for adjusting risk.

 Again, to be clear: if you haven't been specifically looking for this signal (because it's not part of your long-term plan), we don't advise taking any action based on this signal.